reem-shaikh/React/23-06/tailwind-app/README.md

 export default App;
 ```
-- before npm run build, we need to run this command on terminal `npx tailwindcss -i ./src/index.css -o ./dist/index.css`
+- before npm run build, we need to run this command on terminal `npx tailwindcss -i ./src/index.css -o ./public/index.css`
-- when we run npm run build, it optmises the `dist/index.css `file, it will only contain classes that we use
+- when we run npm run build, it optmises the `public/index.css `file, it will only contain classes that we use

 #### Tips
 - Tailwind UI is paid, but there are some free component provisions, which we can customize.
 - we can create components using Tailwind
 - you can customize anything, you are not restricted to the components.

+### Why did we import index.css in both public and dist ?
+- the import in dist was a mistake
+- then dont use that import, in place use the public one